|

 over top of being right out in the field saving all the animals and habitat, to which becoming a wildlife biologist came

+into play.
 No matter what path I chose though I KNEW it would involve animals.
 I also

 came to find becoming an animal caretaker/zoo keeper involved a lot more than shoveling poo.
 It involves understanding